Spiced Baked Fish

 Similarly a spice bought in a budget supermarket can be very different from the same sort of spice bought from a more up-market store.
 That might make me sound like a snob, but I know from experience that it can make a big difference.
 The up-market store may be more expensive but that’s quite often because they’ve taken the trouble to ensure the absolute quality of the product.

 At the end of the day the quality of the spice has a massive affect on the end result.
-The cost of the spice is generally a fraction of the cost of all the other ingredients.
+The cost of the spice is generally a fraction of the cost in comparison to all the other ingredients.
 If the more expensive spice makes your food “unforgettable” then it’s money well spent in my opinion.

 Another major factor to be taken into account, is how old your spices are.
 A spice that’s been sitting in the back of your cupboard for the last 8 years will taste much less vibrant than something that was picked and dried a few short months ago.
 I would go as far as suggesting that, if you have spices that have been in your cupboard for anything more than a year, or even 6 months in some cases, it really needs to head for the bin.
 It will just be stale and need replacing.